Detailed guides to painful problems, treatments & more

 Paul Ingraham • 5m read

-I hope that skeptics, critical thinkers, and scientists will feel right at home on PainScience.com, and come to think of it as a valuable resource in combatting pseudo-scientific nonsense and old wives’ tales about aches, pains, and injuries.
-Of course I debunk classic quackeries like subluxation theory, acupuncture, and homeopathy, but that’s the tip of the iceberg — the stuff every skeptic knows about.
+I want skeptics, critical thinkers, and scientists will feel right at home on PainScience.com.
+I hope they will come to think of it as a valuable resource in combatting pseudoscientific nonsense and old wives’ tales about aches, pains, and injuries.
+Of course I debunk classic quackeries like chiropractic’s subluxations, acupuncture, applied kinesiology, and homeopathy, but that’s the tip of the iceberg — the stuff every skeptic knows about.

 Most people who call themselves “skeptics” are critical-thinking generalists.
 Specialized skeptics, with deep knowledge of a bullshit in one field, are relatively rare.
-I am a definitely a specialist skeptic, studying one very particular kind of bullshit since the early 2000s years now.
-And I want all skeptics to understand this: it is not just the chiropractors and osteopaths that are churning out the nonsense about pain and injury.
+I am a definitely a specialist skeptic, studying one very specific kind of bullshit since the early 2000s years now.
+And I want all skeptics to know that it’s not just the chiropractors and osteopaths that are churning out the nonsense about pain and injury.
 You need to start asking whether your physical therapist is actually practicing evidence-based medicine!
 Because the answer is “probably not.”

-There is a great deal of obscure and underestimated nonsense pseudoscience in the world of pain and musculoskeletal medicine.
-You can find many deep dives here on all kinds of topics that receive surprisingly little critical analysis elsewhere, like ultrasound, electrical stimulation, stretching, arnica, posture, trigger points, t’ai chi, fascia, orthotics, and many, many, many more.
+You can find many deep dives here on many topics that receive surprisingly little critical analysis elsewhere, like ultrasound, electrical stimulation, stretching, arnica, posture, trigger points, t’ai chi, fascia, orthotics, and many, many, many more.

 This page lists articles with a particularly strong skeptical angle; see also the complete index of treatment reviews.